They are white blood cells that protect us against bacterial infections, among other functions.

-When this occurs, a greater number of immature neutrophils can reach the blood of the bone marrow before reaching maturity.
-Your doctor may mention that you have a greater number of bands, or even less mature neutrophils, in your blood count.
+When this occurs, a more significant number of immature neutrophils can reach the blood of the bone marrow before reaching maturity.
+Your doctor may mention that you have a more substantial number of bands, or even less mature neutrophils, in your blood count.

-Alternatively, increased production of immature neutrophils may occur with leukemias, such as acute promyelocytic disease.
+Alternatively, increased production of immature neutrophils may occur with leukemia, such as acute promyelocytic disease.

 Causes of neutropenia

-Your neutrophil count may be lowered on its own, or lowered instead along with other types of blood cells.
+Your neutrophil count may be lowered on its own or reduced instead, along with other types of blood cells.

-The term pancytopenia refers to a reduction in the three main types of blood cells; red blood cells (called anemia) platelets (called thrombocytopenia) and white blood cells.
+The term pancytopenia refers to a reduction in blood cells in three main types of blood cells; red blood cells (called anemia), platelets (called thrombocytopenia), and white blood cells.